SPRING 2017 MOVE-OUT

 - To request May Transition housing, please visit this webpage

-- Requests submitted on May 15th: $75 per night.
+- $75 per night.
 You must go directly to the Office of Residential Living on this day to make a request.

 - May Transition Housing Accommodations are double occupancy rooms in Darnall Hall.
 Rooms are not pre-assigned; therefore, if a student wants to live with a specific person, they must check-in together.
 Check-in will take place at the Darnall RHO.